gazebosim/sdf_tutorials/composition/proposal.md

 - `sdf::readFile` and `sdf::readString` APIs perform parsing Stage 1
 - `sdf::Root::Load` performs most parsing stages, but skips some of the more expensive checks
-- `ign sdf --check` performs all parsing stages, including more expensive checks
+- `gz sdf --check` performs all parsing stages, including more expensive checks

 1.  **XML parsing and schema validation:**
     Parse model file from XML into a tree data structure,